 Definition of Predictive Analytics

-1. Predictive analytics is used to extract knowledge from data to predict trends over time, or to see patterns across cross-sections (individuals, consumer segments, countries, or other sets, at a point in time).
+1. Predictive analytics is used to extract knowledge from quantitative data to predict trends over time, or to see patterns across cross-sections (individuals, consumer segments, countries, or other sets, at a point in time).

 2. Predictive analytics can be based on big data or small data.

 3. Predictive analytics can be used for tactical, operational, or strategic problems.
 Examples: